sarant1/Chatwave/README.md

 6. Create a guest user account with scripts ./bin/create-guest-cognito-user.sh && make sure to update this user in dynamodb with ./bin/cognito-update-dynamodb.py script

 7. Now you can use the cloudfront URL to use the app.
 NOTE: you can use a custom domain by pointing the domain to cloudfront url as an alias.
+You will have to update the cloudfront distribution and route53

 ## Useful commands